 Business cards may be an old-school way of marketing your business, but it’s one that still works.
-There are several reasons why anyone wanting to promote their brand or business should keep a few business cards with them at all times.
+There are several reasons why anyone wanting to promote their brand or business should always keep a few business cards with them.
 First of all, they’re accessible.
 You can pass them a business card no matter where you are or who you’re with.

 “They remain the fastest and easiest way to share business contact info – period.”
 (Source: BM Magazine)

 There’s no need for a signal or an internet connection to share your business details.
-Business cards tell people that you’re prepared and organised, which suggests your company is exactly that as well.
+Business cards tell people that you’re prepared and organised, which suggests your company is exactly that.
 They’re affordable and straightforward, and there’s a reason why they remain so important and relevant in marketing and business.

 Whether your corporate literature and stationery are digital or printed, you must get it right.
-So it’s worth investing some time and money into creating good quality designs and prints.
+So it’s worth investing time and money to create good quality designs and prints.

 Business cards, invoices, letterheads or leaflets should include your logo, company name and contact details.
 Being concise, to the point and aesthetically pleasing, you’re more likely to impress and encourage someone to choose your business.
-With a consistent style throughout all of your corporate literature, you’ll showcase your brand identity along with your professionalism and organisation.
+In addition, with a consistent style throughout your corporate literature, you’ll showcase your brand identity, professionalism, and organisation.
 All of which can help to inspire confidence in your business.